Arrive Budapest, Hungary

 This morning, enjoy one of these Design Your Day activities.

 Visit Pacinek Gallery for a Glass Painting Workshop, and then explore the collections at the National Gallery.

 Set Out on a Foodie Walking Tour, savoring tastes of Czech cuisine, from pastries to goulash to beer.

 Relax with a Spa Experience at your hotel, in a haven for the body and spirit, choosing from an array of treatments.

 Spend your afternoon at leisure.
 Tonight, gather for a celebratory farewell dinner at a nearby local restaurant.

-Transfer to the airport to board your flight home, or begin your post-tour extension.
+Transfer to the airport to board your flight home.